top of page

 C. Choice of Types Solutions

 The right mixed methods design is crucial for effectively addressing your research questions and achieving robust, comprehensive results.
-The selection of a mixed methods design depends on several factors, such as the research question, the characteristics of the study population, the nature of the phenomenon being studied, and the overall purpose of the research.
-Other considerations include the availability of resources, the expertise of the researchers, and the specific research objectives.
+The selection of a mixed-methods design depends on several factors, including the research question, the characteristics of the study population, the nature of the phenomenon under study, and the overall purpose of the research.
+Other considerations include the availability of resources, the researchers' expertise, and the specific research objectives.

-Are your research questions structured in a way that requires collecting and analysing qualitative and quantitative data?
+1. Are your research questions structured in a way that requires you to collect and analyse both qualitative and quantitative data?

-Do you have the time, financial resources, and expertise to effectively collect and analyse qualitative and quantitative data, as your research questions and objectives require?
+1. Do you have the time, financial resources, and expertise to effectively collect and analyse qualitative and quantitative data as required by your research questions and objectives?

-Are they more likely to be persuaded by the statistical strength of quantitative data, the depth and nuance of qualitative data, or a combination of both types of evidence to support your research conclusions?
+2. Are they more likely to be persuaded by the statistical strength of quantitative data, the depth and nuance of qualitative data, or a combination of both to support your research conclusions?

 Mixed methods research comprises diverse designs carefully tailored to address specific research questions and settings.
 The selection of a particular design depends on the distinct research objectives, the characteristics of the research issue, and the available resources.
 The primary categories of mixed methods research, accompanied by guidance on the optimal circumstances for their application, are as follows: